Manikandan-Mannai/databrain-frontend/README.md

 ---

-### 4. **Dashboard Management**
+### 4. **Dashboard Management & Edit Flow**

-Users can save and organize charts into dashboards, which are fetched and persisted through backend APIs.
-Each dashboard includes **access level** (private, public, shared) and optional sharing to specific users.
+Users can save, organize, and edit dashboards that group multiple charts, each with an **access level** (private, shared, public) and optional sharing to specific users.
+The edit modal lets users update the dashboard name, access level, or remove charts instantly with live refresh.

-**PS:** I optimized the dashboard list and viewer mode to be role aware, so viewers only see allowed dashboards, but editors/admins retain edit access dynamically.
+**PS:** Edit and delete actions are moved inside the modal with confirmation dialogs for safety, while role-based visibility ensures viewers only see allowed dashboards and editors/admins retain full control.

 ---

 ### 5. **Role-Based Access Control**

 Roles (Admin, Editor, Viewer) are simulated in frontend state and influence visibility, permissions, and UI availability.
 Protected routes ensure only valid roles access specific screens.